U.S. Department of State Seal

 • Provide general information regarding the victim’s role during the local investigation and following its conclusion.

-Hong Kong has a crime victim compensation program available to U.S. citizens who are legal residents or tourists in Hong Kong.
+Hong Kong has a crime victim compensation program available to U.S. citizens who are victims of crime in Hong Kong.
 For more detailed information on the program and its requirements, please see the Hong Kong Social Welfare Department webpage.
 More resources for victims of crime in Hong Kong are available in our Help for U.S. Victims of Crime in Hong Kong information sheet.

-Domestic Violence: U.S. citizen victims of domestic violence can/should contact the Hong Kong police and/or U.S. Consulate General Hong Kong & Macau for assistance.
+Domestic Violence: U.S. citizen victims of domestic violence may contact the U.S. Consulate General Hong Kong & Macau and/or the Hong Kong police for assistance.

-Tourism: The tourism industry is generally regulated and rules with regard to best practices and safety inspections are regularly enforced.
-Hazardous areas/activities are identified with appropriate signage and professional staff is typically on hand in support of organized activities.
+Tourism: The tourism industry is generally regulated, and best practices and safety inspections are regularly enforced.
+Hazardous areas/activities are identified with appropriate signage.
+Professional staff is typically on hand in support of organized activities.
 In the event of an injury, appropriate medical treatment is widely available throughout Hong Kong.
 Outside of a major metropolitan center, it may take more time for first responders and medical professionals to stabilize a patient and provide life-saving assistance.
-U.S. citizens are encouraged to purchase medical evacuation insurance
+We encourage U.S. citizens to purchase medical evacuation insurance.
+See our webpage for more information on health insurance overseas.

-Criminal Penalties: You are subject to Hong Kong SAR laws, including certain PRC laws applied to Hong Kong.
-If you violate Hong Kong SAR laws, even unknowingly, you may be expelled, arrested, or imprisoned.
-Individuals establishing a business or practicing a profession that requires additional permits or licensing should seek information from the competent local authorities, prior to practicing or operating a business.
-Furthermore, some crimes are prosecutable in the United States, regardless of local law.
-For examples, see our website on crimes against minors abroad and the U.S. Department of Justice website.
+Criminal Penalties: You are subject to Hong Kong laws, including certain PRC laws applied to Hong Kong.
+If you violate Hong Kong laws, even unknowingly, you may be expelled, arrested, or imprisoned.
+Individuals establishing a business or practicing a profession that requires additional permits or licensing should seek information from the competent local authorities before practicing or operating a business.

 Arrest Notification:

-• Hong Kong must notify a U.S. consular officer within four days; however, this does not always occur in a timely manner.
+• Hong Kong must notify a U.S. consular officer within four days if a U.S. citizen is arrested if you have traveled on a U.S. document.
+However, this does not always occur in a timely manner.

-• The PRC and Hong Kong SAR governments do not recognize dual nationality.
-The PRC and Hong Kong SAR governments may prevent the U.S. Embassy or U.S. Consulates General from providing consular services to dual U.S.-PRC citizens and U.S. citizens of Chinese descent.
-Please see the page on dual nationality for more information on the limits on consular notification and access to dual nationals.
+• The PRC and Hong Kong do not recognize dual nationality.
+The PRC and Hong Kong may prevent the U.S. Embassy or U.S. Consulates General from providing consular services to dual U.S.-PRC citizens and U.S. citizens with familial or historical ties to the PRC and/or Hong Kong.
+Please review our page on dual nationality for more information on the limits on consular notification and access to dual nationals.

-• A consular officer may be the only authorized visitor during your initial detention period.
+• A U.S. consular officer may be the only authorized visitor during your initial detention period.

 • Detention may last many months before a trial.